skaunited/Chiper/README.md

 <br />
 <p align="center">
   <p align="center">
   Chiper is ads listing test mobile application has been made for technical test.
-I has tried as much as possible to respect the **SOLID Principles** inside.
+I has tried as much as possible to respect the <string>SOLID Principles</string> inside.
   </p>
 </p>